bicycle-codes/identity/README.md

 npm start
 ```

-## env variables
-If you deploy this to the internet, you will need to deploy the env variables to partykit as well:

-```sh
-npx partykit deploy --with-vars
-```

 ### party
 The example opens a websocket connection to our [partykit server](https://www.partykit.io/) in response to DOM events.
 We generate a random 6 digit number, and use that to connect multiple devices to the same websocket server.
 The root device (the one that generated the PIN) will get a message from the new device, containing the exchange public key and DID.
 The root device then encrypts the AES key to the exchange key in the message, and then sends the encrypted AES key back to the new device over the websocket.

 After that both machines have the same AES key, so are able to read & write the same data.

+## storage
+This is storage agnostic.
+You would want to save the identity object to a database or something, which is easy to do because keys are encrypted "at rest".
+Any device record pairs with a `keystore` instance on the device.

+## env variables
+If you deploy this to the internet, you will need to deploy the env variables to partykit as well:

+```sh
+npx partykit deploy --with-vars
+```

 -------------------------------------------------------------------------